HiSET Passing Score

 All five subject tests contain 40 to 50 multiple-choice questions, and as part of the English Writing section, you also need to write your HiSET essay.

-So take advantage of this website’s free HiSET video lesson and practice tests to learn if this online learning format is right for you.
-Our free help does, however, not cover all facets and subject matter of the HiSET or GED exam.
+So take advantage of this website’s free HiSET video lesson and practice tests to learn if online learning is right for you.

-If our approach suits you well, you can register for Onsego GED Online Prep, an accredited, comprehensive GED and HiSET prep course, and get optimally ready for the exam fast and efficiently and optimize your score!
+If this approach suits you well, you can register for Onsego GED Online Prep, an accredited, comprehensive GED and HiSET prep course, get optimally ready for the exam fast and efficiently, and optimize your score!

 Who Qualifies?